 Once the gums are healed (which usually takes two weeks), your dental surgeon will make impressions to construct a realistic-looking crown.

 This is custom made at a laboratory according to your specifications and doesn’t take longer than a week.
 There are several options that you can choose from regarding dental implants.

 Fixed teeth are permanently attached, whereas the removable option is mounted on a frame that can quickly be taken out for cleaning or repairs.
 Discussing your wants and needs with your dental surgeon will help you find a solution that suits you best.

 Step 5 – Recovery

 The implant will now look and function just like a natural tooth.
-As with natural teeth, good oral hygiene is essential and combined with regular dentist check-ups, the new tooth is likely to last a lifetime.
+As with natural teeth, good oral hygiene is essential.
+Combined with regular dentist check-ups, the new tooth is likely to last you a lifetime.